d6y/dogpost/README.md

 # Dogpost

+Converts an email into a blog post.

-Reads an IMAP email account and writes attachments to S3 and commits a Jekyll-style markdown post file to Github.
+Reads an IMAP email account, writes attachments to S3, and commits a Jekyll-style markdown post file to Github.

 ## How use use

 You need to supply:

-- path to write the markdown blog post to
+- paths to write the markdown blog post and image files
-- path to write image files
-- Google email adrress
+- Google email address and password
-- Address password
-- S3 bucket name
-- S3 key
-- S3 secret
+- S3 bucket name, key, secret
-- Github personal token
-- Github repository (user, branch)
+- Github personal token, repository (user, branch)

 The subject is used as the title of the blog post and the filename.
-It will then delete the email (archive it).

 ## Serving suggestion

-Run via cron, and wrapper in a script that either commits and pushes to your GitHub hosted telegr.am blog, or move to a Dropbox folder.

 ```
 AWS_ACCESS_KEY_ID=???
 AWS_SECRET_ACCESS_KEY=?? cargo run -- \